 Related Article: How to Remove Pet Stains and Odors

-A toilet pad's purpose is to give a visible, constant spot for your puppy to relieve himself.
+A toilet pad's purpose is to give a visible, constant spot for your puppy to relieve themselves.
 You'll want something that's absorbent, easy to clean, and big enough to handle the messes that your puppy generates.
 In comparison to miniature breeds, large breed dogs may require heavy-duty solutions.
 Newspapers, paper towels, cloth towels, urine pads from the shop, and indoor/outdoor carpet toilet stations are all alternatives.

 Newspaper and paper towels are not good options since they will become filthy and are difficult to clean up after your puppy has gone potty on them - but they are cheap.
 Cloth towels are absorbent, but they must be laundered on a regular basis, and your dog is more inclined to chew on them as if they were a blanket or toy.
 Because of their absorbency, size options, and ease of disposal, store-bought pee pads are the most popular option.
 Indoor/outdoor carpet potty stations particularly made for dogs are wonderful solutions if you wish to train your tiny dog to use the toilet indoors.